adamurban04/DataPulse/README.md

 # UPSTaRT
-A repository for collaboration on UPSTaRT research project I am working on.
+A repository for collaboration on UPSTaRT research project I am working on together with my classmate James Conolly.

 Open-source contributions: